 5. IAMS Proactive Health Lamb & Rice Dry Food

-IAMS Proactive Health Lamb & Rice Dry Dog Food delivers a complete formula with tailored fiber, prebiotics, and antioxidants.
-It’s a reliable option for breeders and owners seeking a single food that addresses multiple health needs for adult dogs.
+IAMS Proactive Health Lamb & Rice Dry Food is crafted to support whole-body health, offering a tailored blend of fiber, prebiotics, and antioxidants.
+It's a good fit for owners who want comprehensive nutrition in a straightforward formula.

 - No fillers